 That’s when he decided to switch back to his old military drills and create a blueprint for the general public, both men and women, young and old.

-We found that the author is against typical abs training for 3 different reasons.
+The author is against typical abs training for 3 different reasons.

-Waist Thickening – According to the author, traditional exercises like sit-ups or crunches add up to your waist by making you look fatter with a pot belly.
+According to the author, traditional exercises like sit-ups or crunches add up to your waist by making you look fatter with a pot belly.

 He backs up his claims with the hip flexors function.
 The psoas major is a muscle connecting the lower spine with the top of the femur responsible for correct posture.
 Traditional exercises allegedly shorten the hip flexors, pushing forward the hips and giving you a heavy look.